Milltown Cemetery attack

-The Milltown Cemetery attack (also known as the Milltown Cemetery killings or Milltown massacre) took place on 16 March 1988 at Milltown Cemetery in Belfast, Northern Ireland.
-During the large funeral of three Provisional IRA members killed in Gibraltar, an Ulster Defence Association (UDA) member, Michael Stone, attacked the mourners with hand grenades and pistols.
+On 16 March 1988, Michael Stone, an Ulster loyalist, attacked the funeral of three Provisional IRA members, killed in Operation Flavius, at Milltown Cemetery in Belfast, Northern Ireland with hand grenades and pistols.
 He had learned there would be no police or armed IRA members at the cemetery.
 As Stone then ran towards the nearby motorway, a large crowd chased him and he continued shooting and throwing grenades.
 Some of the crowd caught Stone and beat him, but he was rescued by the police and arrested.
-Three people had been killed and more than 60 wounded.
+Three people were killed and more than 60 wounded.

 The "unprecedented, one-man attack" was filmed by television news crews and caused shock around the world.
 Three days later, two British Army corporals drove into the funeral procession of one of the Milltown victims.
-The non-uniformed soldiers were dragged from their car by an angry crowd, beaten and then shot dead by the IRA, in what became known as the corporals killings.
+The non-uniformed soldiers were dragged from their car by an angry crowd, beaten and then shot dead by the IRA.

 Background

-On 6 March 1988, Provisional IRA members Daniel McCann, Seán Savage and Mairéad Farrell were shot dead by the Special Air Service (SAS) in Gibraltar, in Operation Flavius.
-The three had allegedly been preparing a bomb attack on British military personnel there, but the deaths outraged republicans as the three were unarmed and shot without warning.
+On 6 March 1988, Provisional Irish Republican Army (IRA) members Daniel McCann, Seán Savage and Mairéad Farrell were shot dead by the Special Air Service (SAS) in Gibraltar, in Operation Flavius.
+The three had allegedly been preparing a bomb attack on British military personnel there, but the deaths outraged Irish republicans as the three were unarmed and purportedly shot without warning.
 Their bodies arrived in Belfast on 14 March and were taken to their family homes.
-Tensions were high as the security forces flooded the neighbourhoods where they had lived, to try to prevent public displays honouring the dead.
-The "Gilbraltar Three" were due to be buried in the republican plot at Milltown Cemetery on 16 March.
-For years, republicans had complained about heavy-handed policing of IRA funerals, which had led to violence.
-In a change from normal procedure, the security forces agreed to stay away from the funeral in exchange for guarantees that there would be no three-volley salute by IRA gunmen.
-The British Army and Royal Ulster Constabulary (RUC) would instead keep watch from the sidelines.
+Tensions were high as British security forces increased their presence in the neighbourhoods where they had lived, to try to prevent public displays honouring the trio.
+The "Gibraltar Three" were due to be buried in the republican plot at Milltown Cemetery on 16 March.
+For years, republicans had complained about the heavy-handed policing of IRA funerals, which had frequently led to outbreaks of violence.
+In a change from normal procedure, the Royal Ulster Constabulary (RUC) agreed to stay away from the funeral in exchange for guarantees that there would be no three-volley salute by IRA gunmen.
+The security forces would instead keep watch from the sidelines.
 This decision was not made public.